-Five (5) years or five hundred (500) hours (whichever occurs first).
-For details see Pleasurecraft Marine Engine Co., owner's manual.
+Five (5) years or one thousand (1000) hours (whichever occurs first) after the first date of delivery to the original user or purchaser.
+For details, terms, and conditions of this warranty, see the Pleasurecraft Marine Engine Co. owner's manual.